 - The manuals that come with each piece of hardware. - The BIOS setup screens of your computer.
 You can view these screens when you start your computer by pressing a combination of keys.
 Check your manual for the combination.
-Often, it is the Delete key. - · The cases and boxes for each piece of hardware. - The System window in the Windows Control Panel. - System commands or tools in another operating system, including file manager displays.
+Often, it is the Delete key. - The cases and boxes for each piece of hardware. - System commands or tools in another operating system, including file manager displays.
 This source is especially useful for information about RAM and hard drive memory. - Your system administrator or Internet Service Provider.
 These sources can tell you the settings you need to set up your networking and e-mail.